raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 }
 {% endhighlight %}

-We need to get the `first` element of a list and the `rest` of a list on a regular basis.
-Here's a helper that works very nicely with JavaScript's destructuring assignment:
+"As I worked, I needed to to get the `first` element of a list and the `rest` of a list on a regular basis.
+Here's a helper that works very nicely with JavaScript's destructuring assignment:"

 {% highlight javascript %}
 function destructure (iterable) {